Student Aid Report: results of your FAFSA

-No, just simply log on to www.fafsa.ed.gov and add our school code (002948).
+No, just simply log on to the FAFSA form and add our school code (002948).
 We will receive your FAFSA electronically within a day or two.

 What paperwork do I need to complete if I only want to receive the NCNBS?

-The North Carolina Need-Based Scholarship (NCNBS) can be applied for by completing the FAFSA form at www.fafsa.gov.
+The North Carolina Need-Based Scholarship (NCNBS) can be applied for by completing the FAFSA form.
 NCNBS has an eligibility threshold of 15,000 Expected Family Contribution.
-The expected family contribution (EFC) can be found on your Student Aid Report at www.fafsa.gov.
+The expected family contribution (EFC) can be found on your Student Aid Report.